 a SC axis is pointed towards a point that lies at a specified height along the local normal over a point on the limb of an object.

-The point on the limb is defined as intersection point of the limb with a half-plane defined by the SC to object-center direction and a positive component towards a reference inertial direction.
+The point on the limb is defined as the intersection point of the limb with a half-plane defined by the SC to object-center direction and a positive component towards a reference inertial direction.

 The reference inertial direction shall not be aligned with the SC to object-center direction